trumtomte/cloudlib/README.md

 ## Configuration

-The configuration file is located in `application/config.php`, unless specified elsewhere as shown in the **Customization** section
+The configuration file is located in `application/config.php`, unless specified elsewhere as shown in the **Customization** section.

 The Config file will (by default) look like this.
 `NOTE` these items are required, but you are able to add more if you want.